-For those that don’t follow, most of the major brands offer an additional revenue reimbursement for high occupancy nights to help offset the missed revenue opportunity caused by in-house points / rewards stays.
+For those that don’t follow, most of the major brands (think IHG, Hilton, and Marriott) offer an additional revenue reimbursement for high-occupancy nights to help offset the missed revenue opportunity caused by in-house points / rewards stays.
 Many times it is based on an occupancy threshold.
-For example, one major brand requires hotels to hit 96% occupancy, at which point all points/rewards stays will be reimbursed at 90% of the property’s non-rewards ADR.
+For example, one major brand requires hotels to hit 96% occupancy; if the hotel hits this mark or better, all points/rewards stays will be reimbursed at 90% of the property’s non-rewards ADR.
 For hotels that have a strong rewards/redemptions contribution, this means that the difference between hitting 95% and 96% can often be thousands of dollars in room revenue, even on a single night.

-Here’s a great example of a property that we work with that had a high-stakes night and managed to hit their threshold, but we were still curious to know what the flipside was, AKA what was the downside had we not hit our occupancy threshold?
+Here’s a great example of a property that we work with that had a high-stakes night and managed to hit their threshold, but we were still curious to know: What would the downside have been had we not hit our occupancy threshold?